 We collect information you provide voluntarily to us.
-For example, we collect information when you fill out a form, send us an email, sign up to receive email updates, request information, sign up as a volunteer, make a donation, communicate with us via third party social media sites, or otherwise communicate with us.
-The types of information we collect include but not limited to are your name, email address, social media handles, postal address, phone number, cell phone number, location, and other contact or identifying information you choose to provide.
+For example, we collect information when you fill out a form, send us an email, sign up to receive email updates, request information, sign up as a volunteer, make a donation, communicate with us via third-party social media sites, or otherwise communicate with us.
+The types of information we collect include but not limited to are your name, email address, social media handles, postal address, phone number, cell phone number, location, and other contact or identifying the information you choose to provide.

 SM’s website does not collect personally identifiable information from your computer when you browse SM’s website.
 This means that, unless you voluntarily provide us with personally identifiable information, we will not know your name, your email address, or any other personally identifiable information.